RequestNetwork/requestNetwork/CONTRIBUTING.md

 - A [magic link](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to the issue that it fixes (if there is one)
 - A quick summary and/or background
+- Explain why the change is necessary, important, or useful
+- Explain the impact of the change
+- Explain any limitations
+- Explain any alternatives considered (if any)

 Feel free to create a "Draft" PR as early as possible to get feedback on your work.
 Then, when you are ready for review, mark it as "Ready for review" and request a review from one of the maintainers.